-Stocks cautiously higher after upbeat comments on US-China trade
+Stocks higher after upbeat comments on US-China trade

 CLICK HERE TO GET THE FOX BUSINESS APP

-European equities traded in a tight range.
+European equities traded higher.
 The FTSE 100 was up 0.23 percent, Germany's DAX was flat and France's CAC 40 added 0.41 percent.

-On Tuesday, as Boeing shares extended losses, hammering the Dow, while the S&P 500 and Nasdaq ended higher.